aimer63/fire/docs/real_estate.md

 Real estate returns can be correlated with other asset classes and inflation via the `correlation_matrix` parameter in the configuration file.
-When you specify a correlation matrix under `[market_assumptions.correlation_matrix]`, the real estate row and column determine how real estate returns co-move with stocks, bonds, STR, fun money, and inflation.
+When you specify a correlation matrix under `[market_assumptions.correlation_matrix]`, the real estate row and column determine how real estate returns co-move with stocks, bonds, str, fun money, and inflation.

 - The simulation uses this matrix to jointly simulate all asset returns and inflation, including real estate, in a statistically consistent way.